be0vlk/owlculus-gui/README.md

 - This will bring up the GUI which should be fairly self-explanatory.
 For added convenience, buttons all have tooltips that will appear when you hover over them.<br>
 - You can also sort the case list by column, all you gotta do is click the column header.
 Clicking it again will reverse the sort order.
+- Double-clicking a case from the display menu will open the case folder in your default file manager.

 ![Imgur](https://i.imgur.com/1dtmhhj.png)